sumudusujith/sumudusujith/README.md

 <a href="https://sumudusujith.github.io"><img src="https://img.shields.io/badge/-sumudusujith.github.io-3423A6?style=for-the-badge&logo=Google-Chrome&logoColor=white"/></a>

-- 🔭 I’m currently an Undergraduate at the University of Westminster.
+- 🔭 I’m currently a Graduate from the University of Westminster.
 (IIT - Colombo)

-- 🌱 I’m currently learning **React**

 - 👯 I’m looking to collaborate on **open source/commercial projects**

-- ❤ I’m an open source lover
+- ❤ I’m an open source lover.

 - 💬 Ask me about **Anything You want to know**